 The library can help you with using various tools to help organize your research, including Zotero and PowerNotes.
 These research tools generally have similar functions, and thus what tool is best for you depends on your personal preference.

 Zotero is a program that collects, manages, and cites research sources.
 It's easy to use, lives in your web browser where you do your work, and best of all it's free.
 Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create Bluebooked citations and bibliographies.
 Zotero is often considered the best citation tool for organizing legal research.
 Set up an account and learn more about using Zotero.

-Faculty have individual accounts for legal research platforms Westlaw, Lexis and Bloomberg.
-If you need a new Bloomberg login, contact Madeline Cohen, firstname.lastname@example.org, or fill out a Faculty Research Form.
-If you need a new Lexis or Westlaw login, contact Jessica Hogan, email@example.com in Ed Tech.
+Law faculty have individual accounts for legal research platforms Westlaw, Lexis, and Bloomberg.
+If you are a new faculty member in need of a password for these platforms, fill out a Faculty Research Form.

 Faculty members may request periodical articles or books from any University of Denver Library and from any electronic resource to which the University of Denver subscribes by filling out a Faculty Request Form.

 Requested print material will be delivered to faculty mailboxes.
 If the requested material is currently available in the Law Library, it will be delivered by the next business day.
 If it is checked out by another patron or not available, the item can either be recalled from the patron or another copy will be requested via Prospector or Interlibrary Loan.
 You will be notified as to the status of your request.

 Requests for copies of articles or cases owned by the Law Library will be delivered electronically.
 If you want these materials to be delivered in print, they will be forwarded to Faculty Support staff for printing and delivery.